Cray-HPE/docs-csm/operations/network/management_network/README.md

 ## Changes

-These sections list enhancements, fixes, and known issues for this version of the Shasta management network.
+These sections list enhancements, fixes, and known issues for this version of the CSM management network.

 * [Enhancements](#enhancements-and-features)
 * [Issues and workarounds](#issues-and-workarounds)